equivalent/scrapbook2/active-storage_direct-upload_api-investigation.md

 https://github.com/rails/rails/blob/11781d063202b710f8f33f9e823ff22aa2a176ae/activestorage/app/assets/javascripts/activestorage.js#L447

-###  JS articles

-Lot of JS investigation can be find in article
+## JS part (e.g. React)

+no notes here.
+I'm not a SPA  developer.
+If we discover something usefull I'll update the docs.

+Best I can offer is some JS Articles that may point you in right
+direction:

 * https://medium.com/@liroy/active-storage-file-upload-behind-the-scenes-59a660c43781

-and the JS files are located in
+and the native Rails JS files are located in

 * https://github.com/rails/rails/blob/11781d063202b710f8f33f9e823ff22aa2a176ae/activestorage/app/assets/javascripts/activestorage.js

+I'm pretty sure React / Angular developers can figure out how to do checksum, bytesize and POST and PUT request

 ========================================